 To help you understand how your subscription trials are converting to payment, we've implemented a new trial conversation analytics graph that allows you to track how many people are in trial, and out of those, how many converted or have an expired trial.

 To access the In Trial Overview graph, navigate to Subscription, then click on See Breakdown next to In Trial.

-This will take you to the In Trial page where you will see a graph displaying each months' results.
+This will take you to the In Trial page where you will see a graph displaying each month's results.
 Below it, you will have a breakout of each month.
 The data collected is divided into four metrics:

 Trialing (Blue): a new user started a trial for one of your subscription plans, and the trial hasn't yet finished.
 This includes subscribers whose trial conversion payments failed and the subscription status is currently On Hold - Their invoice is Unpaid, but not yet Overdue.